daigotanaka/djangotanaka/README.md

 2. **Use [markdown](http://en.wikipedia.org/wiki/Markdown/#Example) instead of
 cumbersome HTML.**

-    Draft written in Markdown is more legible than HTML in the draft, and produces clean HTMLs.
+    Draft written in Markdown is more legible than HTML, and produces cleaner HTML than wysiwyg HTML editors.

 3. **Beafutiful preset layouts is just one keyword away**